Ryanair Flight 4978: Other

-Bucharest's Sector 1 mayor Clotilde Armand, following calls from historian Andrei Oișteanu, began preparations to rename the street where the Belarusian embassy is located in Romania to Roman Protasevich Street, citing that the consequence of this gesture of support for the detained journalist would imply that "all correspondence to and from the embassy would bear the dissident journalist's name and all Belarusian diplomats would have 'Roman Protasevich' printed on their business cards".
-The initiative led to the drafting of a letter from eight members of the European Parliament suggesting that all EU member states follow suit in renaming their respective streets hosting Belarusian diplomatic missions around the bloc in support of Protasevich in order to send "a strong message to [the] Belarus regime".
+Clotilde Armand, the mayor of Sector 1 of Romania's capital, Bucharest, promoted the idea of renaming Tuberozelor Street of the capital to Roman Protasevich Street, following calls from historian Andrei Oișteanu.
+The street is where the Embassy of the Republic of Belarus in Romania is located.
+Oișteanu argued that "all correspondence to and from the embassy would bear the dissident journalist's name and all Belarusian diplomats would have 'Roman Protasevich' printed on their business cards".
+Armand stated that "we live in a European state and this terrorist act of President Alexander Lukashenko to hijack a commercial flight between two EU & NATO member states can't go unpunished".
+The initiative led to the drafting of a letter from eight Romanian members of the European Parliament, including Dacian Cioloș, at that time the Chairman of Renew Europe Group.
+The letter suggested that all member states of the European Union should follow suit in renaming respective streets hosting Belarusian diplomatic missions in certain countries, in order to send "a strong message to [the] Belarus regime".

 The International Federation of Air Line Pilots' Associations and the European Cockpit Association issued a joint statement calling the event "an unprecedented act of unlawful interference" and "state-sponsored hijacking".
 They called for an independent inquiry into the event.

 On 28 May 2021, the European Broadcasting Union (EBU) announced that it would be suspending the membership of Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC), citing that they were "particularly alarmed by the broadcast of interviews apparently obtained under duress".
 BTRC was given two weeks to respond before the suspension came into effect.
 As a result, this prevents BTRC, and therefore, Belarus, from participating in or broadcasting events such as the Eurovision Song Contest and other events sanctioned by the EBU.
 Belarus had already been disqualified from the 2021 Eurovision Song Contest, as its chosen song and the suggested replacement broke rules on political statements in songs selected for the competition.
 BTRC was then expelled from the EBU on 1 July 2021.

 In December 2021, air traffic controller Oleg Galegov, who was present in the tower during the interception, defected to Poland.
 In his statement, he confirmed that KGB officers were present in the tower during the operation, and took control in the moment of communicating the bomb threat to the pilots.

-In July 2022 the International Civil Aviation Organization completed a review that condemned the "actions of the Government of Belarus in committing an act of unlawful interference".
+In July 2022, the International Civil Aviation Organization completed a review that condemned the "actions of the Government of Belarus in committing an act of unlawful interference".